CastroHL/disney-selenium-automation/README.md

 ### Privacy Page

 1. Open Disney+
-2. Click the Privacy link
+2. Navigate to the privacy page
 3. Verify navigation to the expected Privacy Policy URL
 4. Close the browser